alexthecat123/ArduinoFile/README.md

 - Make the Selector uptime counter do something more interesting since it can't be used for keeping time in this situation.

 ### Both
-- Add details, schematics, and links to the hardware needed for this project once the final design is ready!
-- Add a status LED and reset button!
 - Maybe add a switch that the user can toggle to switch between emulator and tester modes on the fly without having to upload new code?
 - Add comments to the code.
 - Add support for BLU images and images with 5:1 interleave.